103 Energy Management with IoT

 In today’s world, energy efficiency is no longer a luxury, it’s a necessity.
-Whether you’re a homeowner, business owner, or facility manager, keeping your energy consumption in check translates to significant cost savings and a reduced environmental footprint.
+Whether you’re a homeowner, or business owner managing your energy use means saving money.

 Imagine your house is like a team, and energy is like the team’s supplies.
-Sometimes, the team might waste supplies without realizing it.
-This is where cool gadgets called IoT devices come in, like little helpers for your house!
+Sometimes, the team wastes supplies without realizing it.
+This is where cool gadgets called IoT devices come in.

 IoT stands for “Internet of Things.”
 These are devices that connect to the internet and can send information.
 In energy management, they act like smart assistants for your home’s energy use.